 Every 4,000 hours—which under normal operation is once per year-- is the recommended time for changing oil, spark plug, and wire.

 The engine was developed as a long life engine for use in a heat pump.
 Development costs alone were over $70 million.
 It can run for 4,000 hours between maintenance cycles.
 The standard maintenance interval is 4,000 hours or one year.
-In comparison, typical standard engines require oil changes in as little as 50 hours.
+In comparison, typical standard engines require oil changes in as little as 50 or even 10 hours.

 The units are assembled/manufactured at our facility in East Troy, Wisconsin.
 The engines are manufactured in Wisconsin, and the complete units are assembled and tested there.
 Many of the ecopower® components come from Europe.